cvillecsteele/mithras/website/handler_sqs.md

  * Required: true
  * Allowed Values: "present" or "absent"

- If `"present"` and the sns topic `params.topic.Name` does not exist, it is created.
+ If `"present"` and the sqs queue `params.queue.QueueName` does not exist, it is created.
 If `"absent"`, and it exists, it is removed.

- If `"present"` and the sns subscription referencing `params.topic.Name` does not exist, it is created.
-If `"absent"`, and it exists, it is removed.

- If `"present"` and the the `params.pub` property is set, a message is published to the topic.
+ If `"present"` and the the `params.message` property is set, a message is published to the queue.
 This is NOT an idempotent operation.

- ### `topic`
+ ### `queue`

  * Required: false
- * Allowed Values: JSON corresponding to the structure found [here](https://docs.aws.amazon.com/sdk-for-go/api/service/sns.html#type-CreateTopicInput)
+ * Allowed Values: JSON corresponding to the structure found [here](https://docs.aws.amazon.com/sdk-for-go/api/service/sqs.html#type-CreateQueueInput)

- Parameters for topic creation.
+ Parameters for queue creation.

- ### `sub`
+ ### `message`

  * Required: false
- * Allowed Values: JSON corresponding to the structure found [here](https://docs.aws.amazon.com/sdk-for-go/api/service/sns.html#type-SubscribeInput)

- Parameters for subscription creation.

- ### `pub`

- * Required: false
- * Allowed Values: JSON corresponding to the structure found [here](https://docs.aws.amazon.com/sdk-for-go/api/service/sns.html#type-PublishInput)
+ * Allowed Values: JSON corresponding to the structure found [here](https://docs.aws.amazon.com/sdk-for-go/api/service/sqs.html#type-SendMessageInput)

- Parameters for publishing a message to a topic.
+ Parameters for publishing a message to a queue.

  ### `on_find`